The Euler-Lagrange equation in Dynamics

 (1.7) and (3.2) evaluate to the same expression.
 This completes the verification that the Lagrangian-in-EulerLagrange-equation (3.1) is identical to the Energy-Position equation (1.7)

-One consideration is this: while in dynamics the differential equation is known in advance, in general that is not the case.
-In physics textbooks the standard practice is to derive the general purpose Euler-Lagrange equation.
+One consideration is this: while in dynamics the differential equation is already known that is not in general the case.

 Derivation of the Work-Energy theorem